 In order to submit a paper for consideration, the submitter must be currently enrolled as an undergraduate or graduate student, depending on award.
-Each award consists of $100 and a certificate of recognition, which will be awarded at the 2013 Annual Conference in Hollywood, California, USA.
+Each award consists of $100 and a certificate of recognition, which will be awarded at the 2014 Annual Conference in Baltimore, MD USA.
 Winners will be reimbursed for their travel expenses up to $200, and their conference registration fee will be waived.
 Winners are also invited to submit abstracts of their papers to the ADEC Forum and to present winning papers as poster presentations during the conference.

 Student papers that reflect diversity of culture as well as philosophical, clinical and educational approaches to dying, death and bereavement are especially welcome.

 A multidisciplinary committee will judge papers through a blind review process.
 Reviews will be based on the following criteria: the topic is related to death, dying, or bereavement; topic importance; clarity of writing; originality of content; depth and breadth of content; documentation of resources; writing style; and adherence to format.

 The Student Scholarship Committee announces a call for applications for Student Conference Scholarships for the 2015 Annual Conference in San Antonio, TX, USA.
 The award consists of payment for conference registration (contingent upon conference attendance) and one-year student membership in ADEC (for new members only).
 Students will be asked to complete four hours of volunteer services while at the conference.

 Applications will be reviewed by a committee of non-student members.

 To apply, you must submit the following materials online: